 “Higher levels of moderate to vigorous physical activity at age 6 predicted fewer major depressive symptoms 2 years later,” the 2019 article stated.
 “Similarly, moderate to vigorous physical activity at age 8 predicted fewer major depressive symptoms 2 years later.
 There was no association between sedentary behavior and depression.
 On the basis of these findings, the investigators concluded that increasing moderate to vigorous physical activity in children may prevent future symptoms of depression.”

-Another study cited in the article addressed depression, exercise, and teens.
-The teens participated in 12 one hour sessions of circuit training.
+Another study cited in the article addressed how to overcome depression with exercise.
+The teens participated in 12 one-hour sessions of circuit training.
 Again, the emotional gains from regular exercise were profound.

 “The perceived changes reported by the adolescents were improved sleep; increase in energy; improved motivation to engage with peers, family, and school activities; improved mood; improvement in self-efficacy; better social interactions; and a more positive attitude toward exercise.In light of these findings, clinicians may want to add exercise to the treatment armamentarium for depressed youth,” the study concluded.